1Bitsy/1bitsy-examples/README.md

 You're done :)

-You need to run "make" inside the libopencm3 directory once to build the library, then you can just run make/make clean in your project directory as often as you like.
+You need to run "make" inside the libopencm3 directory once to build the library, and then you can just run make/make clean in your project directory as often as you like.